Planning on spending 2 weeks in Portugal? Here is the perfect two week Portugal itinerary for first-timers.

 WHERE TO STAY IN OBIDOS

-There are two hostels in Obidos: Stone Obidos Hostel and Guesthouse Argonauta.
+- Stone Obidos Hostel ($) – There are two hostels in Obidos: Stone Obidos Hostel and Hostel Argonauta.
 I stayed in the Stone Obidos Hostel and even though it was a short walk from the actual walled part of Obidos, it was a great place to stay!

 HOW TO GET FROM OBIDOS TO LISBON